 Otoacoustic Emissions are sounds generated in healthy inner ears when the cochlea is stimulated by a sound.
 When the cochlea is stimulated, outer hair cells vibrate, producing soft sounds that echo back.
 The echo can be measured by a small probe that is placed at the opening of the ear canal.

-An absent or altered OAE may indicate the inner ear is damaged in some way.
-This test is often part of a newborn hearing screening and may assist in detecting a blockage in the outer ear canal or if there is fluid present in the middle ear.
+An absent or reduced Otoacoustic Emissions (OAE)may indicate the inner ear is damaged in some way.
+This test is often part of a newborn hearing screening and may assist in detecting a blockage in the outer ear canal or fluid present in the middle ear.

-The test is usually part of a battery of tests such as a full Audiological Assessment (AA) or Auditory Brain Processing (ABR).
+The test is usually part of a battery of tests such as a full Audiological Assessment or Auditory Brainstem Response (ABR).